pgpkg/pgpkg/docs/pages/manual.md

 pgpkg typically runs without printing anything to the console.
 However, there are [several pgpkg options for dealing with tests](#transactions-and-testing) which can print more information about them.

+### before-functions

+If you need to perform database setup before tests are run, use a `_before` function in one of your `_test` files.
+All `_before` functions are executed (in unspecified order) before the first test is started.
+All before functions are always executed even if there are test exclusion or inclusion constraints.

+Before functions are intended to perform global setup that's required for the tests.
+Here's an example of a `_before` function in a file called `before_all_tests.sql`:

+    --
+    -- Sets a specific request principal for unit tests.
+    --
+    create or replace
+        function cards.test_before()
+            returns void language 'plpgsql' as $$
+        begin
+            set request.principal to 'ad0d8484-dd56-4a43-9609-a61cd69a2a42';
+        end;
+    $$;

+This function is called once, before any other tests are executed, and sets the GUC "request.principal" to some well-known value, so that tests requiring this context can execute successfully.

 ## Other SQL Files